pinecone-io/pinecone-java-client/v1-migration.md

 - Added data plane wrappers `Index` and `AsyncIndex`, which will eliminate the need to create Java classes for request objects.
 The `Index` class is for blocking gRPC stub while `AsyncIndex` is an async gRPC class for data plane operations.
 - Removed `PineconeClient` and `PineconeConnectionConfig`, and renamed `PineconeClientConfig` to `PineconeConfig`.
   `PineconeConfig` supports setting custom gRPC-managed channels for data plane operations along with setting a source tag.
-- Updates to dependencies to address vulnerabilities:
+- Updated dependencies to address vulnerabilities:
     - io.grpc:grpc-protobuf: from 1.57.0 to 1.61.0
     - io.grpc:grpc-stub: from 1.57.0 to 1.61.0
     - io.grpc:grpc-netty: from 1.57.0 to 1.61.0